DIY Olaf Costume Instructions

 Put the helmet inside the head.
 Make adjustments as needed.
 The helmet can stay in the costume at this point.
 Try it on you child’s head.
 They should be able to turn their heads and look up and down.

 OK, I put the head first because it is the most exciting part.
 It is also the hardest part.
 I recommend making the legs first.
 Work your way from the ground up.
 Each piece up is harder to make.
-If you are still up for it, go to the next page for the chest and sleeve instructions.
+If you are still up for it, go on to the chest and sleeve below.